solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_Deploy_Laravel_API_app.md

 The Flexible Server instance will have 1 vCore, 2 GiB memory, 32 GiB storage, and it will allow all Azure resources to access it.

 > Consult the [Microsoft documentation](https://docs.microsoft.com/azure/mysql/flexible-server/tutorial-deploy-springboot-on-aks-vnet) for information on how to configure private access for MySQL Flexible Server from Azure Kubernetes Service.
-This guide uses public access for simplicity.
+This example uses public access for simplicity.

 ## Create Docker Images